MertSivrikaya/chess/README.md

 # chess
-A non-complete project I used to work on in Python
+A non-complete highschool project I used to work on in Python